How to Fix A Dehumidifier That’s Freezing Up: 5 Steps

 How so?

-You see, this part is the only thing that stands between the outside world’s pollutants, and your machine’s internal components.
-Without it, any debris or harmful particles in the air could reach your unit’s guts, and wreak havoc.
+The filter is the only thing that stands between the outside world’s pollutants and your Dehumidifier’s internal components.
+Without the filter, any debris or harmful particles in the air could reach your appliance’s guts and wreak havoc.

-Being the filter such an essential part of your appliance, it should come as no surprise that, when it becomes excessively dirty or obstructed, airflow is compromised, and the entire dehumidification process is seriously affected.
+Being the filter such an essential part of your Dehumidifier, it should be no surprise that airflow is compromised when it becomes excessively dirty or obstructed, and the entire dehumidification process is seriously affected.

 Solution: Carefully remove the filter, clean it with dish soap under running water, and let it dry completely.

-Once you have done that, vacuum off any remaining debris or obstruction.
-This will only work for filters that are newer than 6 months, though.
-If yours is older than that, no amount of cleaning will make it work properly again, and you’ll have to replace it.
+Once you’ve cleaned the filter, vacuum off any remaining debris or obstruction.
+The cleaning process will only work for filters that are newer than 6 months, though.
+In my opinion, if your filter is older than that, no amount of cleaning will make it work properly again, and you’ll have to replace it.

 #5 Clean the Coils

-At this point, it should be very clear how important these two components are to your machine’s adequate functioning.
-Without them, humidity would be impossible to remove, and the expelled air would be cold.
+At this point, it should be very clear how important the coils are to your Dehumidifier’s adequate functioning.
+Without the coils, humidity would be impossible to remove, and the expelled air would be cold.

-Just as it happens with any other component inside your household appliances, making sure that your coils are sparkling clean at all times is the best way to guarantee they’ll function as they should.
+As with any other component inside your household appliances, ensuring that your coils are sparkling clean at all times is the best way to guarantee they’ll function as they should.

-When layers of dust gather around them, your coils can neither effectively cool or heat up the air, nor dispose of their extreme temperatures after the dehumidification process is done.
+I tend to find that when layers of dust gather around dehumidifier coils, they can neither effectively cool nor heat the air, let alone dispose of their extreme temperatures after dehumidification.

-Making this a habit will ensure that your dehumidifier is always working optimally.
+Making regular cleaning of the coils a habit will ensure that your Dehumidifier is always working optimally.

 Dehumidifier Coils

-Clean the dehumidifier coil fins periodically to reduce particle obstruction and ice formulation.
+Clean the dehumidifier coil fins periodically to reduce particle obstruction and ice formation.

 Should You Get a New Appliance?